Kontoor Brands, Inc. research snapshot

 KTB AI Trading Strategy Framework

 The KTB AI trading strategy is a framework, not personalized advice.
-It outlines trend-following and mean-reversion setups with specific risk controls.
-Adjust position sizing to your risk tolerance.
+It outlines trend-following and mean-reversion setups with specific risk controls, and position sizing should be adjusted to your own risk tolerance.

 Trend-following setup